cs161-staff/pedagogy/_posts/2022-04-01-april-fools.md

 - Add a course logo (or modify an existing one) that was somehow related to dogs

-Some courses even when through the trouble of renaming every single lecture and assigned reading temporarily (shoutout to CS 152/252A!), which was above and beyond what we expected!
+Some courses even went through the trouble of renaming every single lecture and assigned reading temporarily (shoutout to CS 152/252A!), which was above and beyond what we expected!